Kellie Bright: EastEnders

 In October 2013, Bright was cast as Linda Carter in the BBC soap opera EastEnders.
 Linda made her first on screen appearance on 19 December 2013, but officially arrived on Albert Square with her husband, Mick (played by Danny Dyer) and her children on 26 December 2013.
 The Carter family were created by the show's executive producer Dominic Treadwell-Collins who planned to completely revamp the show.
 Since her arrival, Bright's character Linda has been a part of some of the show's biggest storylines such as struggling to accept that her son Johnny (Sam Strike) is gay.
 In October 2014, Linda was involved in a controversial storyline where she was raped by Dean Wicks (Matt Di Angelo).
 On filming this particular storyline, Bright stated that "It is a challenging storyline, but it is an important storyline and I feel honoured to have been given it".

 Bright was praised for her performance during this storyline.
 Bright won the 2014 Digital Spy's Readers Award for Best Female Soap Actress.
 Along with Dyer, Bright was nominated for "Best On-screen Partnership" at The British Soap Awards 2014 for the relationship between Mick and Linda.
 In 2015, she was nominated for the "Serial Drama Performance" award at the National Television Awards, however the award was won by Dyer.
 She has been nominated for Best Actress and Best Dramatic Performance at The British Soap Awards 2015; Bright won both.
 On 12 March 2015, Bright revealed that she had received "personal letters" from rape victims who had been affected by Linda's story, leaving her feeling "humbled" by the audience's response.

+In August 2026, it was announced that Bright would be leaving the soap after 13 years.
+She said in a statement "EastEnders has been my home for thirteen years and I have absolutely loved being part of the show, but I have decided that it is now the right time for me to say goodbye.
+I made the tough decision over a year ago, and after discussing this with [the executive producers], they asked me to stay on to be part of an exciting storyline they had planned, and I happily agreed to extend my stay.
+I will miss my friends and colleagues hugely, but I am looking forward to my next chapter and spending more time with my wonderful boys."